Imprints of flat space analyticity in de Sitter S-matrix: Hubble flat-space analyticity

 The solution is given by

-If we define $\tilde{s} \equiv s \xi^2$, we can write the solution as
+If we define $\tilde{s} \equiv s (\xi/\alpha)^2$, we can write the solution as

-We can read that the integrand is proportional to the most general exchange amplitude on flat space, which includes all possible higher-derivative couplings.
-The mass and higher-derivative couplings are deformed to $\tilde{m} = \alpha m$ and $\tilde{c}_n = c_n/\alpha^{2n}$, respectively.
-Thus, we can deduce a relation between flat space and de Sitter S-matrix
+We can read that the integrand is proportional to the most general exchange amplitude in flat space, which includes all possible higher-derivative couplings.
+Thus, we can deduce a relation between flat space and de Sitter $\mathcal{S}$-matrix